PART 5: MAKE OR BREAK

 Wow.
 The old guy even tried to get the crowd on his side, assuming he probably wasn’t the only one to feel insulted by my “white people problem” movie – and he was right, there were a few students (one female with short green hair, if ever stereotypes made sense) clicked their fingers in a show of support, a practice I had heard of but never witnessed firsthand.
 I was 31 and alarm bells went off: I was feeling suddenly very old and worryingly out of synch with how (some) college students think and behave.

-Alex Byrne, playing the role of the moderator, offered me the chance to respond, which I did as succinctly as possible, telling him basically that I can only tell the stories I know.
+Alex Byrne, playing the moderator, offered me a chance to respond, which I did as succinctly as possible, telling him basically that I can only tell the stories I know.
 I didn’t grow up in a blue collar family, I didn’t go to community college, but so what?
 If I told stories that didn’t relate to me, he'd call me an social imposter or a cultural appropriator.
 Also I thought it rather presumptuous to think that blue-collar folk or community college students wouldn’t relate to my film; the question of choice is universal, whatever the subject of people’s choices.
 So I just said: it’s a shame my film didn’t speak to you, maybe it will speak to others, and instead of being annoyed at me for telling my story, we should encourage other voices to tell their stories too.

 For a moment I was worried his uproar would open-up the floodgates and that I’d get bombarded with more social justice outrage and cringe-worthy virtue signaling for the rest of the talk.
 But thankfully, that didn’t happen and the conversation quickly resumed onto questions of free will and neuroscience.